 - 20 young Lady Fingers / Okra

-- 20 Dried Chillies – soaked in water and drained
+- 20 Dried Chillies - soak in hot water for 15 minutes and drained

 - 18 Shallots – peeled